circles-project/swiclops/Docs/Username.md

 * A legitimate user gets immediate feedback when they request a username that they can't have

+* The server gets an early opportunity to reject misleading, obscene, or otherwise bad usernames.
+We suggest homeserver operators use the [List of Dirty, Naughty, Obscene, and Otherwise Bad Words](https://github.com/LDNOOBW/List-of-Dirty-Naughty-Obscene-and-Otherwise-Bad-Words), which can be loaded using the [load-badwords](../Sources/App/Commands/LoadBadWordsCommand.swift) command.

 * Putting the username UIA stage after a gating stage like `m.login.registration_token` prevents random people on the internet from learning what account names are or are not registered on our server.